shaileshsuresh/Microphone-Sound-Enhancement/README.md

 the incoming raw data and gave the output to a static loudspeaker.
 The project team developed the system by connecting and programming peripheral devices to the FPGA to programming the FPGA to process the incoming microphone data.
-The end product of the system was able to do some simple selection of the micro- phones where the input microphone that had the highest amplitude was chosen.
+The end product of the system was able to do some simple selection of the microphones where the input microphone that had the highest amplitude was chosen.
-Also, the raw microphone data was processed through several filters and later am- plified to a speaker.
+Also, the raw microphone data was processed through several filters and later amplified to a speaker.
 A further scope of the project was found to be to implement more filters and refine the channel selection process to be able to select and combine data from several channels at once.